-Starting June 26, 2019, the Twilio REST API will only support connections that use TLS v1.2 and strong cipher suites.
+Starting March 2023, the Twilio REST API will only support connections that use strong cipher suites.

-If your environment fails to connect to our test endpoint on port 8443, you may need to upgrade your operating system’s security components or network software to be compatible with these changes.
+If your environment fails to connect to our test endpoint at https://tls-test.twilio.com, you may need to upgrade your operating system’s security components or network software to be compatible with these changes.

 These are some common error messages that may indicate your system does not support the security changes:

 - Connection refused

 - Handshake failed

 - Unable to connect to the remote server

 - Connection forcibly closed by the remote host

 - Null response object (RestSharp .NET client)*